-app.getContextObjects method
+app.getContextObjects() method

 Signature app.getContextObjects():any[] Description Returns the current context objects.
 Return value: for global view Returns empty array.
-Global views have no context. for vSphere object Returns a context item for the associated vSphere object. for dialog opened by modal.open() If dialog opened by htmlSdk.modal.open(configObj), returns value of configObj.contextObjects (or empty array, if contextObjects undefined) for dialog opened by plugin.xml actions If dialog opened by action defined in plugin.xml, returns an array of context items.
+Global views have no context. for vSphere object Returns a context item for the associated vSphere object. for dialog opened by modal.open() lf dialog opened by htmlClientSdk.modal.open(configObj), returns value of configObj.contextObjects (or empty array, if contextObjects undefined) for dialog opened by plugin.json actions If dialog opened by action defined in plugin.json, returns an array of context items.
 A context item is a JavaScript object containing a single property, id:string.
-This is the ID of the associated vSphere object.
+This is the ID of the associated vSphere object. app.navi gateTo() method Signature app.navigateTo(options:NavigationOptions):void app.getNavigationData() method

-app.navigateTo method
+Description Navigates to a specified view, and optionally passes custom data to the view.

-Signature app.navigateTo(options:NavigationOptions):void Description Navigates to a specified view, and optionally passes custom data to the view.
 Parameter: options Specifies the destination view and custom data.